-- 1. The application for conversion to a tenure-eligible position and appointment as an assistant professor must include the following materials: a current vita, a personal statement, a teaching portfolio that includes courses taught and student course evaluation data, and copies of scholarly work completed within the past five years. - 2.
-Faculty whose terminal degree is not awarded in their teaching discipline must present documentation, as part of their application, that demonstrates that the degree and program of study is the clear equivalent of a terminal degree in the field/discipline. - 3.
-With one exception, the normal procedures, as outlined in the "Policy and Procedures Concerning Academic Rank and Promotion in Rank" (I.A.3 and II.B.1), are followed for consideration of appointment to assistant professor, which is a tenure-eligible academic rank.
+The application for conversion to a tenure-eligible position and appointment as an assistant, associate, or full professor must include the following materials: a current vita, a personal statement, a teaching portfolio that includes courses taught and student course evaluation data, and copies of scholarly work completed within the past five years.

+- Faculty whose terminal degree is not awarded in their teaching discipline must present documentation, as part of their application, that demonstrates that the degree and program of study is the clear equivalent of a terminal degree in the field/discipline. - 3.
+With one exception, the normal procedures, as outlined in the Teaching and Research Faculty Handbook policy on Academic Rank and Criteria for Ranks, are followed for consideration of appointment to assistant, associate or full professor, which are tenure-eligible academic ranks.
 The exception is the addition of external reviews of current research and research potential. - 4.
-Two external reviewers identified by the department/school chair shall evaluate the applicant's record of current research/creative work and future potential.
+Three external individuals identified by the department/school chair shall be invited to provide recommendations on the applicant's record of current research/creative work and future potential.
 These reviews shall be submitted by the reviewers to the department/school chair. - 5.
-The review and approval process for the application to convert a faculty position from tenure ineligible to tenure eligible and appoint the incumbent to the rank of assistant professor shall be as follows.
+The review and approval process for the application to convert a faculty position from a tenure ineligible to tenure eligible position shall be as follows.
 Approval is required at each level for the review process to continue. - a.
 The department/school promotion and tenure committee reviews the application, including the external reviews, for conversion to tenure-eligible status and submits its recommendation to the department/school chair. - b.
-The department/school chair reviews the complete set of application materials and the department/school promotion and tenure committee recommendation and submits a recommendation along with the application materials to the college promotion and tenure committee.
+The department/school chair reviews the complete set of application materials and the department/school promotion and tenure committee recommendation and submits a recommendation along with the application materials to the college promotion and tenure committee. - c.

-- c.
 The college promotion and tenure committee reviews the application materials and prior recommendations and submits the application and its recommendation to the college dean. - d.
 The college dean reviews the application materials and all prior recommendations and submits them with a recommendation to the provost and vice president for academic affairs. - e.
-The provost and vice president for academic affairs reviews the application materials and all previous recommendations and makes a final decision on the conversion to tenure-eligible status and appointment to the rank of assistant professor, informing the candidate, department/school chair, college dean, and the president.
-The decision of the provost and vice president for academic affairs is final. - f.
-If approved, the conversion to the tenure-eligible position and appointment to the rank of assistant professor shall be effective with the beginning of the next fall or spring semester.
-Any additional funding necessary to support the converted position shall be the responsibility of the department/school and/or college.
+The provost and vice president for academic affairs reviews the application materials and all previous recommendations and makes a final decision on the conversion to tenure-eligible status, informing the candidate, department/school chair, college dean, and the president. - f.
+If approved, the conversion shall be effective with the beginning of the next fall.

-Approved by the provost and vice president for academic affairs July 1, 2003 Approved by the President and Revised May 17, 2004
+- Approved by the provost and vice president for academic affairs July 1, 2003 Approved by the President and Revised May 17, 2004 Revised July 9, 2018